homerjed/sbgm/paper/paper.md

 Figure sizes can be customized by adding an optional second parameter:
 ![Caption for example figure.](figure.png){ width=20% } -->

+# Implementations and future work

+Diffusion models are defined in `sbgm` via a score-network model $\boldsymbol{s}_{\theta}$ and an SDE.
+All the availble SDEs in the literature of score-based diffusion models are available.
+We provide implementations for UNet [@unet] and Residual Network [@resnet] models which are state-of-the-art for diffusion tasks.
+We are extending the code to provide transformer-based [@dits] and latent diffusion models [@ldms].

+Our implementation allows for the organisation of projects based on save/load configuration files, model and optimiser checkpointing and utility functions for plotting and saving metrics and sampled data.

+# GPU Support

+`sbgm` offers easy GPU support including the use of multiple GPU devices for training and sampling within the code.

 # Acknowledgements